 Choline is especially handy in the first trimester, to help your baby’s nervous system to form properly and prevent any potential neural tube defects.

 In sum: Choline is a supplement important for your baby’s brain development.
-Consuming a diet rich in whole plant foods should be sufficient in meeting your daily needs.
+Consuming a diet rich in whole plant foods may not be enough to meet your needs so a supplement could be beneficial.

 Omega-3 fatty acids can be split into two categories: